jenncathcart/Python-class/README.md

 # Pythonclass

-homework from my python class
+This is a reporsitory of homework I've done for a python class.